RayHightower/rayhightower.github.io.oct2015/source/_posts/2014-04-12-recursion-and-memoization.markdown

 end
 ```

 Walking through the code...
-First we create a memoization array, a place to store the pre-calculated values.
-In this example, `@scratchpad[]` serves as our memoization array.
+First we create a memoization array, a place to store the values which have before been calculated.
+In this example, `@fibos` serves as our memoization array.

 The `fibo(n)` method is similar to the one in the earlier example, with a few subtle differences.
 First, we need to determine whether we've already calculated a particular value.
-Since we initialized all elements of the `@scratchpad` array with the `:notcalculated` symbol, it's easy to figure out where work needs to be done.
-If a Fibonacci number `fibo(n)` has already been calculated, we return the value stored at `@scratchpad[n]`.
-Otherwise, we calculate the new `fibo(n)` and store that value at `@scratchpad[n]` for later use.
+Since all values of `@fibos` are initially `nil` (the default when the key does not exist), it's easy to figure out where work needs to be done.
+If a Fibonacci number `fibo(n)` has already been calculated, we return the value stored at `@fibos[n]`.
+Otherwise, we calculate the new `fibo(n)` and store that value at `@fibos[n]` for later use.

 ###Performance Comparison
 The performance of the two programs is compared in this 1-minute video.